 The Dine food jar is for your preschooler (and up) who can serve themselves at lunch time.
 Can’t microwave these, obviously, but they’re designed to keep food hot (or cold) for up to six hours.
 Comes in bright pink (below), mint green and a few other fun colors!

 These 1st stage silicone spoons are designed to be kind to baby’s gums while learning to eat first foods.
 They are hygienic, BPA, lead and phthalate free.

 This fork and spoon set is perfect for when your tot is ready to feed themselves.
 The handles are soft and have a non slip grip.
 They won’t roll off the tray table or slide around on plates and are BPA, phthalate and PVC free.

-3. Spuni Spoons ~$17
+Spuni Spoons ~$19/2

 The Spuni spoons are the only ones whose shape lends itself to ergonomically work with baby’s suckling reflexes.
-Its design comes from extensive research on starting solids and the transition from breast/bottle feeding.
+The design comes from extensive research on starting solids and the transition from breast/bottle feeding.
 Custom made in the USA and perfect for four months and up.

 If you have any non-plastic favorites, let us know in the comments!